 If you are one of those folks who are interested in celebrating Friendship Day, perhaps you might be interested in finding the perfect Friendship Day quote to post to your friends' social media profiles, whether you do that on the 30th of July when International Friendship Day is recognized, or the 1st Sunday of August when the U.S. recognizes Friendship Day.

 Here are some great quotes about friendship that you might consider incorporating into your next post or even as an insert in a Friendship Day card:

 Sad And Angry Quotes About Friendship

-Ifyou are coping with the end of friendship on Friendship Day, then the very holiday itself can make you bitter.
+If you are coping with the end of friendship on Friendship Day, then the very holiday itself can make you hurt.
 Of course, you can feel free to express your discontent on social media, as well.
 Here are some quotes about a friendship that once was sweet but has since gone sour:

 Quotes About Missing A Friend

-Perhaps you have a really good friend, but you haven't seen him or her in a long time.
-Friendship Day may be a great way to show that friend just how much he or she means to you.
+Perhaps you have a really good friend, but you haven't seen them in a long time.
+Friendship Day may be a great way to show that friend just how much they mean to you.
 Consider putting one of the following quotes about missing your friend on their profile or in a nice card:

 Quotes About The Death Of A Friend

 Friendship Day may be especially difficult for those who are dealing with the death of a close friend.
 Death is one of the hardest things to go through because it is often difficult to find the right words to express how you are feeling.
 In this regard, quotes can be immensely helpful.
 You can memorialize your close friend with a quote in a card to their family, or as a post on your online profile.
 Here are some quotes you may wish to use: